ryandawsonuk/JHopkinsAngularjs/README.md

 ##Course projects
 Each week has a peer-reviewed exercise to demonstrate the concepts covered.
 The folders in this repository contain submissions for those assignments, together with the assignment instructios (which are in the README files).

-The final course project adds Angular to a website that wasn't using a framework (other than bootstrap).
+The final course project adds Angular to a website that wasn't using a JS framework (just ajax and bootstrap) and angularises all of the direct DOM manipulation code.
 This is the result - https://ryandawsonuk.github.io/JHopkinsAngularjs/module5/#/

+#Note to Coursera

+I am storing this in source control after completing the course for my own purposes.
+This is not intended for coursera students.
+If anyone from Coursera disapproves then I am happy to remove - if so please flag to me under the issues section.